nus-apr/cerberus/doc/ProjectArchitecture.md

 #### Task

 The task module contains all operations which Cerberus supports.
-Currently they are analyze and repair.
+Currently they are analyze and repair with fuzzing in development.
 Inside this module the analysis functionality is store, statistics and the TaskStatus enumerable.

+#### Configs

+The configs module contains the new configuration processing logic.
+More information in [the specialized documentation file](AdvancedConfiguration.md).

 ### Drivers

 The drivers folder contains two folders - benchmarks and tools.

 * The tools folder contains all possible tools.
 (Check [how to add a tool](benchmark/AddTool.md)) for more information.
 * The benchmarks folder contains all possible benchmarks.
+(Check [how to add a bencjmark](benchmark/AddBenchmark.md)) for more information.

 ### Notification

-The notification module currently supports sending messages via Slack or via email to notify of the completion of Cerberus.
+The notification module currently supports sending messages via Slack, Discord or email to notify of the completion of Cerberus.
 This module will be more tightly integrated later on.

 ### Plugins

 * Valkyrie - Not Yet Implemented.
 Future work

-### Ui
+### UI

 The main module providing everything needed to have a user interface in the terminal.
 By default image creation of experiment subjects is parallelized and simiarly for the experiments themselves.